The Six Kalmas of Islam

 “O Allah (God)!
 I seek refuge in You from that I should not join any partner with You and I know of it, and I seek Your forgiveness from that which I do not know.
 I repent from it and I reject disbelief, polytheism, falsehood, backbiting, deviation, defamation, immorality, calumny and all sinfulness.
 I submit to You and I declare: There is no deity but Allah (God), Muhammad is the messenger of Allah (God).”

-The Significance of the Six Kalmas:
+The Significance of the Six Kalimas

-The fundamental principles of Islam are attested to by the Six Kalmas:
+The fundamental principles of Islam are attested to by the Six Kalmas

 The Kalma Shahada recognizes Muhammad as Allah’s final prophet and messenger.
 It expresses confidence in his message and direction.